How To Advertise Your Small Business in 2026: 10 Best Tips

 4. Set up a Google Business Profile

-Data from Statcounter shows that more than 90% of online search queries worldwide begin on Google.
-By setting up a free Google Business Profile, you can ensure individuals who find your business on Google Search and Maps see the most updated, relevant information—directly from your company.
+By setting up a free Google Business Profile, you can ensure that potential customers who find your business on Google Search and Maps see the most updated, relevant information — directly from your company.

 Once you claim ownership of your Business Profile, you can personalize it with a list of your business offerings, photos, specials, posts, and more, which will encourage potential customers to visit your website.
 Options are also available to interact with customers directly through your Business Profile, including direct messaging, following up on reviews, receiving and responding to price quote requests, and scheduling appointments.